Cast Stone Precast Concrete columns

 bullet (click here to go to Cast Stone colors)

-Description: GFRC or Precast Concrete (glass fiber reinforced concrete) Precast Concrete "Old World" texture (click to enlarge)
+Description: GFRC (glass fiber reinforced concrete) Precast Concrete "Old World" texture (click to enlarge)

 bulletGFRC or lightweight precast concrete product, resembles aged stone at approximately 25% of the weight.